Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 4. The package remains deprecated in the 'devel' branch for up to 6 months, after which time Bioconductor core team members remove the package from the 'devel' package manifest.

+## Reversing End of Life

+A deprecated package can be un-deprecated and removed from the End of Life process if it is fixed before the next Bioconductor release.
+To have a package un-deprecated, please contact maintainer@bioconductor.org.